DeFiCh/defichain.com/content/foundation.en.md

           linkedin: https://www.linkedin.com/in/kenneth-oh-840117158/
           image: kenneth-oh
           resume:
-            - Helped to setup 100s of crypto projects in Singapore
+            - Helped to setup hundreds of cryptocurrency projects
     # subscribe in /
     # closer_look in /
 ---